Should you refinance your current home loan or stick to your existing one?

 - Your property value has decreased

 - When your current loan is fixed (as prepayment penalties can be high on existing home loans)

 - Since your previous loan, your credit history has taken a hit due to outstanding debts, making it less likely you’ll get a good rate

-- You’ve don’t have a reliable source of income over the period of the loan (ex: You’re freelancing)
+- You no longer have a reliable source of income (ex: you’ve moved from full-time employment to freelancing)

 Also, think about the costs of switching to another lender.
-Miscellaneous fees to consider include the entry, exit, application, valuation, and stamp duty fees, as well as other ongoing charges.
+Miscellaneous fees to consider include the entry, exit, application, valuation, stamp duty fees, and Lenders Mortgage Insurance (required if you don’t hold at least 20% equity), as well as other ongoing charges.

 Another factor is the security of your income.
 You need to consider how secure your job is or if you can manage the home loan on one wage instead of two.
 And borrowers should also be aware of the early warning signs that refinancing with a particular lender might not work out.